Skip to content

 Water extraction, dams and diversions to water flow have a big impact.
 Water quality and in-stream habitat (such as submerged logs) are critical so degradation of these elements is a threat.

-Run-off from pasture (sediments and nutrient load) can degrade Platypus habitat.
+Run-off from pasture (sediments and nutrient load) can degrade Platypus habitat, as can sediment run off following major fires and drought.

 Platypuses are eaten by snakes, water rats, birds of prey and occasionally crocodiles.
 It’s likely that foxes, dingoes and wild dogs kill Platypuses that venture on land.
 They were once hunted for their fur – pelts are both warm and waterproof.